“For It Is In Giving That We Receive”

 – Francis of Assisi

-In just a few weeks, we will pause to remember all for which we are thankful.
+In just a few weeks, we will pause to remember all that we are thankful for.
 One of the best ways that we can express our thankfulness is by giving back to others that are in need.

 Food insecurity is defined as “a person not being assured of three daily meals.”
-In DuPage County 7.3 percent of residents (nearly 70,000 people) and 13.4 percent of children (almost 1 in 7) are food insecure.
-Many families in our greater community rely on food pantries for a large portion of their meals each day, let alone Thanksgiving dinner.
-These pantries rely on donations and volunteers to serve the many people that come through their doors each month.
-Visit the Community Hunger Network for a list of local food pantries (www.communityhungernetwork.org).
+In DuPage County 8% of residents (nearly 75,000 people) and 14.6% of children (almost 1 in 7) are food insecure.
+Many families in our greater community rely on food pantries for a portion of their meals each day, let alone Thanksgiving dinner.
+These pantries rely on donations and volunteers to serve the people that come through their doors.
+Visit the www.communityhungernetwork.org for a list of local food pantries.

 Hesed House is another source of meals for the less fortunate in our community via their shelter program.
 The PADS program (Public Action to Deliver Shelter) from Hesed House also relies heavily on volunteers and donations (www.hesedhouse.org).
 There is a Holiday Wish List on their website to meet the needs of their guests and provide each of them with a gift.

 Senior citizens are another segment of the population that has people in need.
-The DuPage Senior Citizens Council tries to meet the nutritional needs of area seniors with Meals on Wheels (and other services).
+The DuPage Senior Citizens Council tries to meet the nutritional needs of area seniors with Meals on Wheels.
 The delivery volunteers may be the only person that the senior sees for the whole day (www.dupageseniorcouncil.org).